abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateanotherapplication.md

 Creating Dockerfile gimp.d
 ```

-> make.js creates the Dockerfile files `2048.d` and `gimp.d`
+> `make.js` generates the Dockerfile files `2048.d` and `gimp.d`.

-`2048.d` is already build in the previous chapter, we only need to build the `gimp.d` image.
+The `2048.d` image was already built in the previous chapter; only the `gimp.d` image needs to be built here.

-You can read the content of the Dockerfile `gimp.d`.
-Now it's time to build your Gimp app.
-Run the command `docker build` command.
+Review the content of the generated `gimp.d` Dockerfile, then build the GIMP application image using the `docker build` command.

-> Replace the value of the REGISTRY with your own if need
+> Replace the value of `REGISTRY` with your own registry name if needed.

 ```
 REGISTRY=abcdesktopio
 docker build -f gimp.d -t $REGISTRY/gimp.d .
 ```

-You should read the output :
+The expected output is:

 ??? note "show details"